cpmpercussion/homepage/_lab/01-join.md

 ## PhD/MPhil Research Students

 I supervise PhD, Master, and Honours students at the ANU and at University of Oslo.
-My previous students' published work is [listed here]({% link _lab/graduates.md %}).
+My previous students' published work is [listed here]({% link _lab/02-alumni.md %}).
 You can see my [current students on my lab page]({% link _lab/index.md %}).

 My students have gone on to work at Google, Seeing Machines, Oslo Metropolitan University, and other wonderful places.

-{% comment %}
-### PhD Students (co-supervisor):

-- [**Tønnes Nygaard**](http://robotikk.net/) is studying evolutionary robotics at the University of Oslo, Department of Informatics and has created a open-source quadruped robotics platform with mechanically extensible legs for evolving control systems and robot morphology simultaneously during real-world activity.
-(2018-2020)
-{% endcomment %}

 ## Student Projects